Bruno Lemiechevsky

-Bruno Mauricio Lemiechevsky Melessi (Бруна Лемяшэўскі, born 3 March 1994), also known as Bruno Melessi, is a Spanish professional footballer of Belarusian, Spanish and Uruguayan ancestry.
-As of 2022, he plays for Spanish club Santanyí.
+Bruno Mauricio Lemiechevsky Melessi (Бруна Лемяшэўскі, born 3 March 1994), also known as Bruno Melessi, is a Spanish professional footballer of Belarusian, Spanish and Uruguayan ancestry who plays for Italian club Tempio.

 Career

 Lemiechevsky spent his youth football years playing in lower Catalonia-based Spanish leagues.
-While visiting his relatives in Belarus in 2015, he was recruited by Slavia Mozyr and joined them officially since 2016.
+While visiting his relatives in Belarus in 2015, he was recruited by Slavia Mozyr and joined them officially in 2016.

 From August 2018 he plays for Lithuanian „Atlantas“ in A lyga.

 In first match scored goal against FK Jonava.

 On 2020 season he joined to Inter Club d'Escaldes.

 ON 6 January 2021, Lemiechevsky signed for Spanish club CP Villarrobledo.

 Personal life

-Due to having Belarusian ancestry, born in Uruguay and having Spanish citizenship, he is eligible to represent for Belarus, Spain and Uruguay.
+Due to having Belarusian ancestry, being born in Uruguay and having Spanish citizenship, he is eligible to represent Belarus, Spain and Uruguay.